fredhutchio/tfcb_2019/homeworks/homework04/README.md

-# Homework 4a: Command line
+# Homework 4: Unix shell

-This homework will assess your ability to run commands in the shell, and uses content covered in lecture 09.
+This homework will assess your ability to run commands in the shell, and uses content covered in lecture 09 and 10.

 Replace the lines specified in _italics_ with your answers.

-Your responses should be submitted through the private repository created via GitHub Classroom using the link emailed to you.
+The assignment is due at 12 pm on Nov 7.
+It is not yet available through GitHub Classroom, but a link will be emailed to you by Nov 5 when the second half of the shell homework is available.
+Your responses should be submitted through the private repository created via GitHub Classroom.

 ## Problem 0